Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Variance of the time evolution

 \section{Variance of the time evolution}

 The objective of this section is to show that the deviation

 from the average $\av{ \< A \>_{\!\rho(t)}}$ is negligibly small for the vast majority of all members of the $V$ ensemble.
-(Recall that $\xi(t)$ still depends on $V$, but for the sake of simplicity we desisted from explicitly indicating this dependence.)
 In doing so, we will consider the same ensembles for which the average expectation values $\av{ \< A \>_{\!\rho(t)}}$ have been explored in the previous sections.
-As outlined in Sec.~\ref{s22},} this essentially amounts to establishing the upper bound
+As outlined in the main paper, this essentially amounts to establishing the upper bound